Hybrid iLQR Model Predictive Control for Contact Implicit Stabilization on Legged Robots: HiLQR MPC Implementation

 Several key implementation features consist of precomputing the gain schedule for the reference trajectory, reusing the valid portions of previous solutions, and always seeding the reference trajectory as one of the parallel solves in the linesearch.

 Lastly, quaternion differences \cite{manchester2021planning} are used instead of Euler angles when computing the orientation cost and linear feedback.
-This change allows for better convergence properties, as well as allowing for tracking more dynamic behaviors like the backflip in Fig. \ref{fig:backflip}.
+This change allows for better convergence properties, as well as allowing for tracking more dynamic behaviors like the backflip in Fig. \ref{fig:backflip} {due to properly accounting for the group structure.
+See \cite{manchester2021planning} for more details on quaternion differences and how they improve solving optimization problems when used in place of Euler angles.}